 Open Letter to My Kids on Divorce and Life Moving Forward

-I felt compelled to write an open letter to my kids on divorce after viewing a program.
-This weekend I was truly a couch potato and managed to watch Being, Jasmine Guy on Centric.
-It really hit home when she talked about going through her divorce and having to explain the situation to her then 8-year-old daughter.
+I felt compelled to write an open letter to my kids on divorce.
+During my break, I watched Being, Jasmine Guy on Centric.
+It hit home when she talked about going through her divorce and having to explain the situation to her then 8-year-old daughter.
 Jasmine moved to another state, which meant displacing her child.
-This hit a nerve with me because it was a decision I agonized over doing at the time.
+Her story struck a nerve with me because it was a decision I agonized over during this time.
 As Jasmine said(referring to divorce), “Our story is their story”.
 Her daughter talked about leaving her friends and not making it easy for her mother.
-Today her daughter realizes why her mother made specific decisions and felt bad with giving her mother a hard time.

-As a mother, it pains you to disrupt what your kids know as home and the life in their neighborhood with their friends.
-My son was almost ten when I decided to move out and my daughter was almost four years old.
+As a mother, it was difficult for me to disrupt their comfort zone.
+My son was nine when I decided to move and my daughter was three years old.
 It is difficult to explain adult decisions to kids, however, I hope one day they will understand the “why” behind my decisions.

-I would like you to know that my decisions were always in your best interest and not for my own selfish reasons.
-As a mother, I always want the best for you even if this means uprooting to create a better life.
+I need you to know my decisions are in your best interest.
+As a mother, I always want the best for both of you even if this means uprooting to some extent.
 Although, parenting is without a handbook I feel it is my duty to always provide an environment that is functional versus dysfunctional.
-I want, to always be honest, and not deceive you with empty words or promises.
-The reality of divorce is not always with a silver lining.
-One lesson I have learned is not to invite less than what I know deserve into our lives.
-From this lesson, I hope always set high standards for yourselves and never settle for less.
+I want to be honest and not make empty promises.
+The reality of divorce is not always a silver lining.
+One lesson I learned is not to invite less than what I deserve into our lives.
+From this lesson, I hope you will always set high standards for yourselves and never settle for less.
 You deserve the best in everything you do.
-I am tough because I want you both to stay focused and strive for more than my achievements.
-I wish I could promise you that life will come without challenges but this would be untrue.
-The lesson to learn is that despite life’s challenges we find a way to prevail.
-This journey is one of many lessons, challenges, and experiences.
-My wish is that you use our journey to shape and define your footprint in the world.